-Botanical PaperWorks’ plantable paper is embedded with a blend of annual and perennial wildflower seeds.
-We have carefully selected a blend of seeds that is easy to grow and smaller in size.
-This makes the seed paper smoother and more suitable for printing on plantable paper.
+Botanical PaperWorks’ printable seed paper is embedded with a blend of annual and perennial wildflower or herbs seeds that have carefully selected because they are easy to grow and smaller in size.
+This makes the seed paper smoother and more suitable for printing.
 Here are some guidelines for printing on Botanical PaperWorks' plantable paper:

 Recommended Methods of Plantable Paper Printing

 When printing on plantable paper, we recommend using the following methods of printing: